Keyring-Network/core-contracts/docs/index.md

 constructor(address collateralToken, address keyringCredentials, address policyManager, uint32 policyId, string name_, string symbol_) public
 ```

-Specify the token to wrap and the new name / symbol of the wrapped token - then good to go!
+Specify the token to wrap and the new name/symbol of the wrapped token - then good to go!
      @param collateralToken The contract address of the token that is to be wrapped
      @param keyringCredentials The address for the deployed KeyringCredentials contract.
      @param policyManager The address for the deployed PolicyManager contract.